KaueSabinoSRV17/kauesabinosrv17/README.md

 ## Achievements

-I'm fully responsible for the new features and overall code base of the ecommerce project my current company, Auto Geral Autopeças LTDA, a company that has an impact across all of the State of São Paulo, Brazil, with branches in more than 10 diferent cities.
+I'm fully responsible for the new features and overall code base of the ecommerce web and mobile project, in my current employer, Auto Geral Autopeças LTDA, a company that has an impact across all of the State of São Paulo, Brazil, with branches in more than 10 diferent cities.

 ## Most Expirience with